 Outside, eucalyptus trees can be grown to heights of 60 feet tall or more!
 They will produce gorgeous half-moon-shaped leaves.

 Instead, you should plant the tree in a large, cone-shaped pot.
 You can then transplant it later if need be.
-You should plant in well-drained, nutritious soil and give it regular water.
+You should plant in well-draining nutritious soil, and give it regular water.

 You should add liquid fertilizer to your plant water about once a week.
 You only need to fertilize during the early spring until the end of the summer – it will remain dormant for the rest of the year.
 Use a low-nitrogen fertilizer, as this plant has low nitrogen needs.

-Your eucalyptus plant needs full sun in order to remain healthy.
-It should be placed in a sunny location (that also receives shelter from the wind) where it is easy for you to water it.
+Your eucalyptus plant needs full sun to stay healthy.
+Place it in a sunny location (that also receives shelter from the wind) where it’s easy for you to water it.

-This may make it easier for your eucalyptus plant to war up.
+This may make it easier for your plant to warm up.
 Just make sure you bring it inside once the temperatures drop!